Skip to content

 7. Your messages will now be retrieved, and this number will be able to call and text you again.
 The messages sent while the number was blocked will be in the Messages app, just like a regular thread.

-If you want to ensure that you will still receive messages from someone, the best option is to unblock them.
-You won’t receive previously sent messages, but you will be able to receive all of the messages that are sent in the future.
+If you want to ensure that you will still receive messages from a certain number, the best option is to unblock it.
+You won’t receive previously sent messages, but you will be able to receive future messages.

-1. Open up the Settings app, and go down to the “Phone” settings location.
-From there, scroll down to “Blocked Contacts.”
+1. Open up the Settings app, and go down to the “Apps” settings location.
+From there, scroll down to “Messages” and find the “Blocked Contacts” option.

 2. This will show you a list of all the contacts that your phone has blocked.
 On the top right corner of the screen, select the “Edit” button.

-3. This will put a red button next to all of the contacts.
+3. This will add a red button next to all of the contacts.
 Tap that button, and then tap “Unblock.”

 4. The contact will now be unblocked, and your phone will start being able to receive texts, calls, and Facetimes from them again.